New Labour

 The New Labour brand was developed to regain trust from the electorate and to portray a departure from the party's traditional socialist policies, thereby communicating the party's modernisation to the public.
 However, it was criticised for its breaking of election promises and of loosening its links to the trade unions.
 Calls for modernisation had become prominent following Labour's heavy defeat in the 1983 general election, with the new Labour leader, Neil Kinnock, who came from the party's soft left Tribune Group of Labour MPs, calling for a review of policies that led to the party's defeat, and for improvements to the party's public image to be made by Peter Mandelson, a former television producer.
 Following the leaderships of Neil Kinnock and John Smith, the party under Tony Blair attempted to widen its electoral appeal under the New Labour tagline and by the 1997 general election it had made significant gains in the middle class; resulting in a landslide victory.
 Labour maintained this wider support at the 2001 general election and won a third consecutive victory in the 2005 general election for the first time ever in the history of the Labour Party.
 However, the party's majority was significantly reduced from four years earlier.

 In 2007, Blair resigned from the party leadership after thirteen years and was succeeded by his Chancellor of the Exchequer, Gordon Brown.
 Labour lost the 2010 general election which resulted in the first hung parliament in thirty-six years and led to the creation of a Conservative–Liberal Democrat coalition government.
 Brown resigned as Prime Minister and as Labour Party leader shortly thereafter.
-He was succeeded as party leader by Ed Miliband, who abandoned the New Labour branding and moved the party's political stance further to the left under the branding One Nation Labour.
-Jeremy Corbyn moved the party further to the left, while his successor Keir Starmer, who became the first Labour Prime Minister since Brown after winning a landslide victory in the 2024 general election, is regarded as having steered the party back to the centre, drawing comparisons to Blair and New Labour.
+He was succeeded as party leader by Ed Miliband, who abandoned the New Labour branding and moved the party's political stance to the centre-left under the branding One Nation Labour.